 Mind Diet Meal Plan – Overview

-Mind is an abbreviation that stands for Mediterranean – DASH intervention for the neurodegenerative delay.
+Mind is an abbreviation that stands for Mediterranean DASH Intervention for Neurodegenerative Delay.

 The MIND diet is a fusion of the Mediterranean and DASH diets, and studies show that it can help lessen the risk of dementia or alleviate brain issues.

-Researchers have wanted to create a diet that specifically addressed dementia and improved brain function for a long time.
+Researchers have wanted to create a diet that addresses dementia and improves brain function for a long time.

 As a result, the combined food from the Mediterranean and DASH diets has proven to boost brain health.

-As of now, there are no set rules as to how people should follow the MIND diet.
+There are no set rules regarding how people should follow the MIND diet.

 But it’s as simple as eating at least ten foods that the diet recommends you eat and eating less than five foods the regimen recommends you limit.